chuanconggao/PrefixSpan-py/README.md

   * You can also limit the length of mined patterns.
 Note that setting maximum pattern length properly can significantly speedup the algorithm.

 # Tip
-I strongly encourage using PyPy instead of CPython to run the script for best performance.
+I strongly encourage using [PyPy](http://pypy.org/) instead of CPython to run the script for best performance.
 In my own experience, it is nearly 10 times faster in average.
+To start, you can install this package in a [virtual environment](https://virtualenv.pypa.io/en/stable/) created for PyPy.